Genetic Counseling and Testing

 Genetic testing is a personal decision with many factors to consider.
 Our

-genetics counselor will address your questions and concerns, and help
+nurse practitioner will address your questions and concerns, and help

 you through the process of testing and understanding the results.